samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 >Note: curl -sSL https://bit.ly/2ysbOFE | bash -s -- <fabric_version> <fabric-ca_version>

-This command downloads and executes a bash script that will download and extract all of the platform-specific binaries you will need to set up your network and place them into the cloned repo you created above.
+The command below downloads and executes a bash script that download and extract all of the platform-specific binaries you will need to set up your network and place them into the cloned repo you created above.

+This process can take a while, depending on your internet speed.

 ```bash
 # this course uses HLF version 2.2.2
 curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9
 ```
-After the sucessfully installation you should have the folowing binaries under the **bin** sub-directory of the current working directory.
+After the sucessfully installation you should have the folowing binaries under the **bin** sub-directory of the current working directory and as well the following Docker images.

 ```bash
 root@fabric:~/fabric: tree fabric-samples/bin/